In the Place of the Insect,

 Tree, anti-frost cover for plants (~ 400 m2), cicadas recorded sound, paver concrete blocks with QR code

-Displaced signs of captive behaviour written in the paradoxical sense of listening to oneself, clearly hearing another.
-Heterotopias and notions of becoming.
+Displaced signs of captive behaviour are inscribed in the paradoxical act of listening to oneself and clearly hearing another.
+Heterotopias and notions of becoming unfold here.

-Animals emit signs.
-Animals emerge as creatures characterized by their ability to last, to remain, to survive.
-Let us observe the periodic cicadas, their lifecycle, their resurrection from the earth, their metamorphosis into winged form and their voice.
-The life of a cicada begins as one of the eggs laid in the bark of a tree.
-A nymph cicada hatches, falls to the ground and tunnels into the earth to live underground for up to 17 years.
-One warm night, in the designated year interval, all the instars tunnel to the surface and make their way back to the tree.
-A split opens along the back of the nymph’s skeleton and it pushes its way out - an exoskeleton known as exuvia is left behind.
-It completes the moulting process overnight and in this vulnerable, whitish post-shedding form will wait for its new body to harden and darken.
-The cicada will fly, sing, mate and die in a few weeks.
+The life of a cicada begins when an egg is laid in the bark of a tree.
+A nymph hatches, falls to the ground, and tunnels into the soil, where it lives underground for up to 17 years.
+On a warm night in the designated interval year, the instars tunnel to the surface and return to the tree.
+A split opens along the back of the nymph’s shell; it pushes itself out, leaving behind its exoskeleton (exuvia).
+Overnight, it completes moulting, and in its vulnerable, pale post-shedding form, it waits for its new body to harden and darken.
+The cicada then flies, sings, mates, and dies within a few weeks.

-Bizarre transformations, non-present forms, a phantom accomplishment with a consistent voice.
-Physic pre-objects, non-objects, hyper-objects in a post-functional creation for a trans-biological long-lasting voice.
-Where is its place in the phonosphere?
-Is it a somatic voice or immaterial?
-Any voice echoes its somatic origins, but this one ultimately escapes the confines of the bodily form.
-The cicada embodies the paradox, the riddle of the voice, both symptom of the body and a triumph over physical matter.
-It can be a meta-physical voice, not in the sense of being beyond the realm of the physical, but in the sense of involving another materiality, beyond or below that located in the spatial-temporal reality.
-It is its own material logic, meta-physical corporeality, associated with the seductive song of the Sirens, semi-human, semi-animal, semi-goddesses.
-Cicada represents the paradox of carrying the voicing beyond death: mortal in its phenomenology, immortal in its sound [1], a mourning of procrastination.
+Every voice echoes its somatic origins, yet this one ultimately escapes the confines of bodily form.
+The cicada embodies the paradox – the riddle of the voice – both a symptom of the body and a triumph over physical matter.
+It may be called metaphysical not because it transcends the physical realm, but because it engages another materiality beyond that located in spatio-temporality.
+It follows its own material logic: a meta-physical corporeality associated with the seductive song of the Sirens – semi-human, semi-animal, semi-goddesses.
+The cicada carries the voice beyond time: mortal in its phenomenology, immortal in its sound[1]; a mourning of procrastination, a pro-vocation.

-Species of time, taxonomies of belonging, phototaxis, phonotaxis, metamorphic trans-species in synchronous emergences, pulsating chorusing attacks from the transcendental nowhere.
-Strange coincidences, some humans call them synchronicities.
-The risk to an individual who remains synchronized is less than the risk to one who breaks synchrony.
-There is safety in numbers; there is a hybrid process taking no-place in cicadas’ chorusing, decentralized circling in the mind.
-As if they know that their audience lives online.
+Species of (non)time.
+Taxonomies of (non)belonging.
+Phototaxis, phonotaxis, metamorphic trans-species in synchronous emergences, pulsating, chorusing attacks from a transcendental elsewhere.
+Strange coincidences, some call them synchronicities.
+The risk to an individual that remains synchronised is less than the risk to one that breaks synchrony.
+There is safety in numbers.
+There is a hybrid process that takes no place in chorusing: decentralised swarming in the mind, as if they know their audience lives online.

-Towards an impossible search for an identity, a return to the previous future era, a passage to existence, a captive behaviour to freedom, an opening of temporality, and placelessness.
-Caught in the cycles of extinction and reanimation, refugees from bodies and senses.
-Into this perpetual, semio-spheric, semi-tonal, semi-embodied endgame where residues still meet, organisms seek to form an open closure to externalize their interiority.
+Toward an impossible search for stability, a return to a previous future era, a passage into co-existence; from captive behaviour to freedom; an opening of temporality and placelessness.
+Caught in cycles of extinction and reanimation, refugees from bodies and senses.
+In this perpetual, semi-spherical, semi-tonal, semi-embodied phase, where residues still meet, voices seek to register an open (dis)closure, externalising their interiority.